2018 PDL season

 The 2018 Premier Development League season was the 24th season of the PDL, and the last under the PDL name.
 The regular season started on May 4 and ended on July 16.
+There were a total of 74 teams playing across 11 divisions with the addition of the Deep South division.
 Calgary Foothills FC won the final championship under the PDL branding, having defeated Reading United AC 4–2 in extra time in the Championship game on August 4, 2018.

 Changes from 2017

 New teams

 A total of 12 new member clubs join the PDL for the 2018 season.